claytonNighthawk/SquirrelSuiter/README.md

 •	Squirrel Suiter has multiple procedurally generated levels each with a different theme.

+• All assents excepts for skyboxes and textures were made by the team.

-•	My contributions to original project include: physics, UI, level design.
+•	Personal contributions to original project include: physics, UI, level design.

-•	Extensions to the game I made myself: ported the game to android, added full controller support, created an options menu, and cleaned and refactored the codebase.
+•	Extensions to the game: ported the game to android, added full controller support, created an options menu, and refactored the codebase.

 Original Team: Jared Galloway, Clayton Kilmer, Palmer Hogan, Anisha Malynur, Brett Merrill.